oldo/api-docs-public/source/index.html.md

 Returns dates and availability information for a specific product.

 * If product is a fixed date product then all future dates will be returned; else
-* 3 months worth of availability data will be returned from today's date or `start_date` if provided.
+* 1 month worth of availability data will be returned from today's date or `start_date` if provided.

 Note that the flag for whether the product is on timeslots is returned as part of the `/products` and/or `/products/{id}` response.

 ### HTTP Request

 `GET https://api.bookinglayer.io/pub/products/availability/{id}`

+Where `{id}` is the id of the product

 ### Query Parameters